cgharsha/cgharsha/README.md

 ## Hi there 👋, I'm Harsha C G

 Welcome to my GitHub repository!
-I am Harsha, a seasoned Senior Technical Manager in Frontend Engineering with over 14 years of experience across various industries.
+I am Harsha, Senior Technical Manager in Frontend Engineering with 14+ years of extensive hands-on experience in frontend coding, DevOps work, and system optimizations across various industries.
 My expertise lies in enhancing software architectures, refining user experiences, and mentoring diverse teams to achieve continuous innovation and excellence in project delivery.

 ## About Me